Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/services/database/MonitorRepository/classes/MonitorRepository.md

 `Database`

-Database connection (must be within active transaction)
+The database connection (must be within an active transaction).

 ##### monitorId

 `string`

-ID of monitor to update
+The unique identifier of the monitor to update.

 ##### monitor

 [`Partial`](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype)\<[`Site`](../../../../../shared/types/interfaces/Site.md)\[`"monitors"`\]\[`0`\]\>

-Partial monitor data to update
+Partial monitor configuration data to update.

 #### Returns

 `void`

+#### Throws

+Error if the update query fails.

 #### Remarks

-**IMPORTANT**: This method must be called within an existing transaction context.

-**Field Mapping Logic:**
-Converts camelCase field names to snake_case database columns using dynamic mapping.
-Only updates fields that are provided and are primitive types (string, number, boolean).

-**Domain-Specific Behavior**:
-The 'enabled' field is automatically derived from 'monitoring' state per domain contract.
-If neither 'monitoring' nor 'enabled' are provided, the 'enabled' field is skipped to preserve the current monitoring state (see shouldSkipMonitoringFields).
+Only provided fields are updated.
+Converts camelCase to snake_case for DB columns.
+Use this method only when already within a transaction context.